Fair Decisions from Calibrated Scores: Achieving Optimal Classification While Satisfying Sufficiency: Introduction and Related Work

 At the same time, sufficiency has received significant attention in the algorithmic fairness literature~\cite{barocas-hardt-narayanan}.
 It is an appealing notion for its compatibility with accuracy (in contrast, in general, achieving independence or separation requires sacrificing accuracy~\cite{dwork2012fairness}) and for its relationship to the notion of calibration.

 Two main approaches have been proposed to address the problem of sufficiency in decision-making. \citet{canetti2019soft} introduce classifiers that satisfy sufficiency by allowing an algorithm to abstain from making a decision on some instances. \citet{baumann2022enforcing} show that sufficiency can be achieved without abstentions by suitable post-processing, but their analysis relies on strong assumptions about the score distribution, notably continuity and full support.
 In contrast, many practical systems operate with discrete, finite-valued scores, for which these assumptions do not hold.
+Other related works do not guarantee exact sufficiency, instead relaxing the problem either through approximate objectives \citep[e.g.,][]{celis2019classification,delaney2024oxonfair}, or by enforcing only the condition for positive decisions \citep[e.g.,][]{zeng2022fair}.

 {\bf Our contributions.}~~In this work, we study binary classification under sufficiency in the practically relevant setting of finite-valued, group-calibrated scores.
 Our focus is on post-processing methods of classification that take as input only a score and group membership and output a (possibly randomized) binary decision.
 We give an exact characterization of the set of achievable classifiers under sufficiency and use it to derive optimal fair decision rules.